 The models in Brickwrecks are built in so many different scales that it kept the team and me on our toes.
-Visitors even get to turn one of our models upside-down, which is something we've never done before!

 We really enjoyed finding out the actual stories behind these wrecks as well we've found the more research we do, the better our LEGO® builds will be.